Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

     - Pros:
         - Can be enabled by default to detect invalid configuration fields before synchronization.
     - Cons:
         - No ability to validate a config file without performing synchronization.
-        - Validation process may need extra permissions that are not essential for the synchronization.
+        - The validation process may need extra permissions that are not essential for synchronization.